Gao Shuxun: Biography

-In 1915, Gao Shuxun became a soldier of the Beijing government and was gradually promoted in the army led by Feng Yuxiang.
+Gao Shuxun was born in 1897 in Cangzhou, Zhili.
+In 1915, Gao became a soldier of the Beiyang government and was gradually promoted in the army led by Feng Yuxiang.
 In 1926, he was promoted to the commander of the Second Army of the National Revolutionary Army.
 In 1928, he led his army into Qinghai and surrendered Ma Qi, who dominated Qinghai.
 Later, he once acted as the chairman of the Qinghai provincial government.

-In 1930, during the Central Plains War, Gao Shuxun fought with Chiang Kai-shek.
-After the defeat, Gao Shuxun surrendered to Chiang Kai-shek and was appointed the 27th Division Commander of the 26th Route Army.
+In 1930, during the Central Plains War, Gao fought against Chiang Kai-shek.
+After his defeat, Gao surrendered to Chiang and was appointed the 27th Division Commander of the 26th Route Army.
 In 1931, in the third encirclement of the Chinese Workers' and Peasants' Red Army in Jiangxi Province, he suddenly left the army and fled to Tianjin.
-Later, Gao Shuxun secretly contacted the Communist Party of China.
-In 1933, Gao Shuxun joined Feng Yuxiang to organize the Chahar People's Anti-Japanese Allied Army in Chahar and served as the second commander of the Chahar People's Anti-Japanese Allied Army.
+Later, Gao secretly contacted the Chinese Communist Party (CCP).
+In 1933, Gao joined Feng Yuxiang to organize the Chahar People's Anti-Japanese Allied Army in Chahar and served as the second commander of the Chahar People's Anti-Japanese Allied Army.
 In 1937, after the outbreak of the Second Sino-Japanese War, Gao Shuxun served as the director of the Hebei Provincial Security Department and the general commander of the Hebei Guerrilla.
 In February 1939, he served as a member of the Chahar provincial government.
-In December 1940, due to Shi Yousan's attempt to surrender to Japan, Gao Shuxun arrested him and buried him alive by Chiang Kai-shek's secret order.
+In December 1940, due to his sworn brother Shi Yousan's attempt to surrender to the Japanese, Gao arrested him and buried him alive by Chiang Kai-shek's secret order.
 In January 1941, he was promoted to deputy commander-in-chief of the 39th Army.
 In May of the same year, he also served as the commander of the new 8th Army.
 Since then, he has served as commander-in-chief of the 39th Army Group, commander-in-chief of the Jicha Theater, and deputy commander of the 11th Theater.